Harry Revel: Musical theatre and films

 Revel's partnership with Mack Gordon ended in 1939.
 Revel remained a British citizen; on two occasions, he and his brother Billy Revel were found guilty of entering the United States with false passports, and were fined.
 During World War II, Revel organized variety shows for the USO, and continued to write music for films.
-He was nominated for an Academy Award in 1942 for "There's a Breeze on Lake Louise", from The Mayor of 44th Street, written with Mort Greene; and again for "Remember Me to Carolina", from Minstrel Man, written with Paul Francis Webster.
-The latter score was nominated for an Academy Award, a first for low-budget studio Producers Releasing Corporation.
+He was nominated for an Academy Award in 1942 for "There's a Breeze on Lake Louise", from The Mayor of 44th Street, written with Mort Greene; and again for "Remember Me to Carolina", from Minstrel Man (1944), written with Paul Francis Webster.
 He also wrote the score for the 1945 Broadway musical Are You With It?, with lyrics by Arnold Horwitt.

 Space age pop

 In the late 1940s, Revel became interested in using the theremin to create electronic mood music, which he termed "therapeutical music".
 He worked with arranger and conductor Les Baxter and theremin player Samuel Hoffman to create the 1947 album Music Out of the Moon, released by Capitol Records, and Perfume Set to Music on RCA Victor the following year.
 In 1950, he wrote the music for Music for Peace of Mind, again with Hoffman but this time with Billy May's orchestra; and in 1955 released Harry Revel's Music from Out of Space, with the Stuart Phillips orchestra and chorus, rather than theremin.
 Revel has subsequently been seen as a pioneer of "space age pop".